Little Egg Harbor Township School District: Administration

+The district's last permanent Superintendent, Lisa Antunes, resigned in July 2026 after 2 years with the district.

 Board of education

 The district's board of education, composed of seven members, sets policy and oversees the fiscal and educational operation of the district through its administration.
 As a Type II school district, the board's trustees are elected directly by voters to serve three-year terms of office on a staggered basis, with either two or three seats up for election each year held (since 2012) as part of the November general election.
 The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.